-Income and asset limits - public housing
+Income and asset limits - housing assistance

 Income is gross income, that is income you receive before tax and other deductions are made.
 Income includes wages, and payments from Centrelink and the Department of Veterans' Affairs.

 Assets generally include money in the bank, shares, mobile homes, businesses and so on.
 Assets generally do not include personal belongings, your car or furniture, but may include superannuation funds if you are able to access them.
 If you own or part-own a house or flat, you are not eligible for assistance.
 However special provisions may apply if you are unable to sell this property.
 Please ask for further information about this.